Jelenal1/Speerstudios_Art_Multimedia/README.md

 ## Disclaimer

 This project is purely fictional and was created as part of a school project.
 The SpeerStudios collective, its management, and the address in Lugano, Switzerland, are entirely fictional.
 Any resemblance to real entities, living or dead, or actual events is purely coincidental.

----

-This README file can serve as a starting point for your project.
-You can further customize it and add more details such as testing instructions, information about the code structure, licenses, contributors, etc.